6:040 Curriculum Development

-- Student needs as identified by scientifically based research, best practice, demographics, and student achievement and other qualitative/quantitative data,
+- Student needs as identified by research, demographics, and student achievement and other data,

-- The Illinois State Learning Standards and/or Common Core Standards any District learning standards:
+- The Illinois State Learning Standards and any District learning standards, and

 The Superintendent may recommend experimental educational programs and/or pilot projects for Board consideration.
 Proposals must include goals, material needs, anticipated expenses, and an evaluation process.
 The Superintendent shall submit to the Board periodic progress reports for programs that exceed one year in duration and a final evaluation with recommendation upon the program’s completion.

-The Superintendent or designee may recommend a program of non-vocational single-gender classes and/or activities to provide diverse educational opportunities and/or meet students’ identified educational needs.
-Participation in the classes or activities must be voluntary, both genders must be treated with substantial equality, and the program must otherwise comply with State and federal law and with Board policy 7:010, Equal Educational Opportunities.
-The Superintendent must periodically evaluate any single-gender class or activity to ensure that: (1) it does not rely on overly broad generalizations about the different talents, capabilities, or preferences of either gender, and (2) it continues to comply with State and federal law and with Board policy 7:010, Equal Educational Opportunities.
+The Superintendent may recommend a program of nonvocational single-gender classes and/or activities to provide diverse educational opportunities and/or meet students’ identified educational needs.
+Participation in the classes or activities must be voluntary, both genders must be treated with substantial equality, and the program must otherwise comply with State and federal law and with Board policy 7:10, Equal Educational Opportunities.
+The Superintendent must periodically evaluate any single-gender class or activity to ensure that: (1) it does not rely on overly broad generalizations about the different talents, capabilities, or preferences of either gender, and (2) it continues to comply with State and federal law and with Board policy 7:10, Equal Educational Opportunities.

 Date Adopted: 01/26/2010

 Date Amended: 07/29/2014